Come to a comfortable seat.

 About halfway.

-So think about like two,
+So think about,

 Two and a half minutes on each side if you only have one ball.

-So from constructive rest with your knees bent,
+So from constructive rest,

 Feet flat on your mat,

-You can keep your hips down and just sort of tip your pelvis so your tail,
+You can keep your hips down and just sort of Tip your pelvis so your lower back is going towards the mat.

-Your lower back is going towards the mat and then sort of tuck the balls under your glutes as far as you can without lifting your hips.
+Under your glutes as far as you can without lifting your hips.

 And then straighten one leg and then the other.